Who This Scenario Is For

 With Additional Deductions (Optimized Scenario)

-If you add home loan interest (₹2L) and NPS 80CCD(1B) (₹50K), your taxable income drops to ₹4.5 lakh, reducing tax to approximately ₹9,100.
-This saves you ₹45,500 compared to basic old regime and ₹37,700 compared to new regime — making old regime the clear winner for homeowners!
+If you add home loan interest (₹2L) and NPS 80CCD(1B) (₹50K), your taxable income drops to ₹4.5 lakh, reducing old regime tax to approximately ₹9,100.
+This saves ₹45,500 compared to basic old regime.
+However, even optimized old regime (₹9,100) is still more than new regime's ₹0 tax — new regime remains the best choice at 10 LPA.

 New Tax Regime - Detailed Calculation